Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Added drone tab
 * Added weapon description data as well as armor descriptions
 * Added quantity for inventory, as well as proper support for Enc-1/3 gear
-* Added artifact weapons and gear
+* Added artifact armor and gear
 * Mech weapons now have range instead of ammo

 ### 2.2.0